History of St. Francis Episcopal School

 By the Grace of God, we love, worship and serve Christ, making Him known in our daily lives.

 St. Francis has been serving the Temple community since 1966.
 Our community, worship, outreach, and education ministries are designed for people in any stage of their spiritual journey.
-No matter your religious background or tradition, you are welcome in this place.
+Anyone is welcome at St. Francis, no matter their religious background or tradition.

 A 10% tuition discount is offered to church members in good standing.

-The mission of St. Francis Episcopal Church is to love, worship and serve Christ making him known in our daily lives.
+The mission of St. Francis Episcopal Church is to love, worship, serve, and make Christ known in our daily lives.

 Contact the Church at: